-Recording of research and development costs
+Key Audit Matter 1: Recording of research and development costs

-(Refer to note "Use of estimates" and Note 8 "Research and development expenses" to the notes to financial statements as of December 31, 2020)
+(Refer to note "Use of estimates" and "Note 8 - Research and development expenses" to the notes to the financial statements as of December 31st, 2021)

-component of the Company' financial statements, considering related to the accounting of subcontracting and manufacturing Company' activity and its current development phase, as they expenses in order to identify control activities implemented by account for almost 76 % of total operating expenses.
-These Management and evaluate their design. expenses mainly include external subcontracting costs (including Our work was supplemented by procedures, on a sampling basis, preclinical and clinical studies in particular) or product of account payable confirmation requests and an analysis of manufacturing as well as personnel costs.
+Research and development costs represent a significant component of the Company's financial statements, considering Company's activity and its current development phase, as they account for more than 69% of total operating expenses.
+These expenses mainly include external subcontracting costs or product manufacturing as well as personnel costs.

-There may be discrepancies between the achievement of order to identify which exercise they related to and evaluate the subcontracting or manufacturing services and their related correct linkage with fiscal year. invoicing.
+There may be discrepancies between the achievement of subcontracting or manufacturing services and their related invoicing.
 The need of estimating the amount of services already achieved but not invoiced, or at the opposite, services already invoiced but not realized, leads to a risk of misevaluation of the invoices to be received or prepaid expenses regarding these external costs at year end.